mattmorgante/laravel-vegaroo/readme.md

  - How can I get enough nutrients in my diet?
  - How can I deal with social pressures?
 2. Recipes
-- Static recipes
 - Blueprints: saveable, shareable
 3. Community
 - Community = Commenting on recipes, uploading a recipe, or asking a question in a forum style
-- How much does it cost?
-Decide via A/B testing
 -------------------------------------
 - Personalized Assistance
 - Limited time offer: answer your questions and come up with new feature requests based on your wants & needs